g3rb3n/Berend/README.md

     if(servo.done())
     {
         angle = -angle;
-        servo.set(angle, 10); //Move the servo to 50 degrees with 10 ms steps.
+        servo.set(angle, 10); //Move the servo to angle with 10 ms steps.
     }
-    //Do other stuff
+    //Do other stuff that requires minimal amounts of time }
-}
 ```